Antonio Giovinazzi: 2023

-On 10 January 2023, it was announced that Giovinazzi would drive the #51 Ferrari 499P LMH for Ferrari AF Corse in the 2023 FIA World Endurance Championship alongside drivers James Calado and Alessandro Pier Guidi, with the #50 sister car being made up of drivers Antonio Fuoco, Miguel Molina and Nicklas Nielsen.
+On 10 January 2023, it was announced that Giovinazzi would drive the No. 51 Ferrari 499P LMH for Ferrari AF Corse in the 2023 FIA World Endurance Championship alongside drivers James Calado and Alessandro Pier Guidi, with the No. 50 sister car being made up of drivers Antonio Fuoco, Miguel Molina and Nicklas Nielsen.

 Giovinazzi's first victory as a factory Ferrari driver came at the 2023 24 Hours of Le Mans.
 His performance forms part of a historic win for the Italian marque, as it was 50 years after their last top-class entry in 1973.

 2024

-Giovinazzi retained his seat for the 2024 season, in the same #51 lineup.
-The season would be less successful for Giovinazzi with the 51 lineup finishing 8th in the drivers championship with 59 points scoring their best finish of third place at Le Mans.
+Giovinazzi retained his seat for the 2024 season, in the same No. 51 lineup.
+The season would be less successful for Giovinazzi with the No. 51 lineup finishing eighth in the drivers championship with 59 points scoring their best finish of third place at Le Mans.